Skip to content

 Deploy using Helm Charts

-This Helm chart deploys NetApp Neo for Microsoft 365 Copilot on a Kubernetes cluster using Deployment resources for scalable application management.
+This Helm chart deploys NetApp Project Neo v4 on a Kubernetes cluster using Deployment resources for scalable application management.

 Overview

-The chart bootstraps a deployment of NetApp Neo, which includes the following Kubernetes resources:
+The chart bootstraps a deployment of NetApp Project Neo, which includes the following Kubernetes resources:

-• Deployments: Manages both the backend connector and UI pods with configurable replicas and rolling updates.
+• Deployments: Manages the API, Worker, Extractor, NER, and UI pods with configurable replicas and rolling updates.

-• Secrets: Securely stores sensitive credentials like Microsoft Graph API keys, NetApp license, and database connection details.
+• Secrets: Securely stores sensitive credentials like Microsoft Graph API keys, encryption keys, JWT secrets, and database connection details.

-• ConfigMaps: Provide non-sensitive backend environment variables.
-The UI now bundles its nginx config, so no ConfigMap mount is required.
+• ConfigMaps: Provide non-sensitive environment variables for each service.
+The UI bundles its nginx config, so no ConfigMap mount is required.

-• Ingress: (Optional) Manages external access to both the connector and UI services.
+• Ingress: (Optional) Manages external access to the API and UI services.

 Architecture

-The chart deploys up to three main components:
+The chart deploys up to six main components:

-2. UI (netapp-connector-ui): A web interface that communicates with the backend API through an nginx reverse proxy.
+5. UI (neo-ui): A web console on port 8081 that communicates with the API service through an nginx reverse proxy.

-3. PostgreSQL Database (neodb): (Optional) An integrated PostgreSQL database for connector data storage.
+6. PostgreSQL Database (neo-postgres): (Optional) An integrated PostgreSQL 17 database for application data storage.

 Key Features

-• InitContainer Health Check: Ensures PostgreSQL is ready before starting the backend connector
+• InitContainer Health Check: Ensures PostgreSQL is ready before starting services

-• Nginx Reverse Proxy: UI automatically proxies API requests from /api/* to the backend service
+• Nginx Reverse Proxy: UI automatically proxies API requests from /api/* to the API service

 • Separation of Concerns: Non-sensitive configuration in ConfigMaps, sensitive data in Secrets

-• Self-contained UI nginx config: UI image 3.1.0 embeds the nginx template; ConfigMap/volume mounts are no longer needed.
+• Self-contained UI nginx config: UI image embeds the nginx template; ConfigMap/volume mounts are not needed

-• Post-install configuration and credential management: For appVersion ≥3.1.0, Microsoft Graph credentials and licenses are configured through the product UI/API after deployment.
+• Post-install Configuration: Microsoft Graph credentials and licenses are configured through the product UI/API after deployment

 Prerequisites